shenxiaochenn/SongCi/README.md

 * how to train the prototypical self-supervised contrastive learning?

 **NOTE**: In our study, the CUDA version is 12.1 and python is 3.9.
 The computational experiments should be conducted on a system equipped with a minimum of eight NVIDIA GeForce RTX 3090 graphics cards.
 If you use fp16 for training,  in our study, it's unstable.

+Here we use 3149743 high-level patches to train the encoder , it needs almost 2 weeks - 3 weeks.
 ```python
 python -m torch.distributed.launch --nproc_per_node=8  prototype_encoder/main_prototype.py   --use_bn_in_head True  --use_pre_in_head True  --use_fp16 False  --batch_size_per_gpu 96 --data_path /path/to/WSI_patch/train --output_dir /path/to/saving_dir
 ```